 On May 11, 1946, Bonham shut out Boston on two hits to stop the Red Sox' 15-game winning streak.
 (Boston won the pennant anyway.)
 He pitched an odd first inning on August 10 against the Red Sox: He gave up two hits but retired the side on four pitches.
 Wally Moses singled on his first pitch, and then was thrown out stealing on the first offering to Johnny Pesky.
 Pesky singled on the next pitch and Dom DiMaggio hit into a double play on Bonham's fourth pitch of the inning.
 Given his excellent control, it's easy to understand why batters came to the plate swinging.

 He told teammates he planned to retire to his California farm after the 1949 season.
-His record was 7-4 by early September, but he had been complaining of abdominal pain and told Meyer he felt tired all the time.
+His record was 7-4 after his complete-game win over the Phillies on August 27, but he had been complaining of abdominal pain and told Meyer he felt tired all the time.
 He entered Pittsburgh Presbyterian Hospital on September 8 for an appendectomy.
 According to news reports, the surgeons discovered intestinal cancer.

 Bonham died a week later at age 36.
 The death certificate listed the cause as "irreversible shock [and] cardiovascular failure."

 He was survived by his wife, Ruth, six-year-old daughter Donna Marie and son Ernie Jr., 4.
 Ruth Bonham was the first baseball widow to collect a death benefit under the new player pension plan.
 She was awarded $90 a month for the next 10 years.